Waking Up the Neighbours: Waking Up the Nation tour

 Before releasing the album, Adams had already started a tour promoting it, and on June 8, 1991, he held large concerts in Europe co-headlining with ZZ Top.
 Shortly after the tour started, "(Everything I Do) I Do It for You" was released as the debut single for the album.
 The single became a worldwide hit.
 Adams further supported the new album with his tour Waking Up the World, which started in October 1991 and ran through to the end of December 1993.
 On October 4, 1991, the world tour started in Belfast, Northern Ireland.
 On December 18, 1991, Adams played his two first-ever shows in Reykjavík, Iceland.
 After his tour in Europe, as well as a concert at Wembley Stadium attended by more than 72,000 people, Adams left for the United States, where he performed at the Ritz Theatre on January 10.
 That concert sold out in less than 20 minutes.
 In attendance were Ben E. King and Nona Hendrix.

 The Canadian leg of the 'Waking Up the World' Tour kicked off in Sydney, Nova Scotia on 12 January 1992, and wrapped up with a standing room only concert in Vancouver, British Columbia, on 31 January.
 In February 1992, he toured New Zealand and Australia for seven dates, kicking off with a press conference in Sydney.
 On February 21 the tour headed to Japan for close to a dozen shows in six cities.
 Bryan taped an interview with MuchMusic's Terry Dave Mulligan in Calgary, Alberta and the air date was scheduled for mid-March.
 The tour continued through several European countries in June 1992, including Italy, Germany, the Netherlands and Scandinavia, and in July 1992, Bryan performed for the first time in Hungary and Turkey.
 September through December 1992 saw the tour in the U.S. The Asian tour headed to Thailand, Singapore, Japan, and Hong Kong in February, 1993, before returning to the U.S. during March through May.

 Adams' visit to South Africa during his Waking Up the World tour, following the release of Nelson Mandela and other political prisoners from prison and the unbanning of black political parties, has been left relatively undocumented.
 Adams' concert at Cape Town's Green Point stadium during the tour was called one of his most emotional and memorable performances.

 Coca-Cola was one of the official partners and sponsors of the tour, and the beverage company released a commercial promoting the tour.
 It featured the song "House Arrest" with Adams and his band playing the song in a neighborhood and also featured actress Neve Campbell.

-Dates

 Track listing

-All tracks written and produced by Bryan Adams and Robert Lange, except where noted.
+All tracks written and produced by Bryan Adams and Robert John "Mutt" Lange, except where noted.